|XF||The lens is designed for Fujifilm digital mirrorless cameras.|

 The lens lacks focusing mode switch, therefore you have to set the automatic or manual focus mode from the camera.

-The lens uses front filters with standard size of 62 mm which are easy to find.
-They are also inexpensive.
+The lens uses front filters with standard size of 72 mm which are easy to find.
+However, filters of such size are more expensive and mainly used with professional lenses.

 The filter thread does not rotate during focusing which allows convenient use of different types of filters (including but not limited to polarizing and gradient).

-The lens is equipped with micromotor, the autofocus is low noisy and fast.
+The lens is equipped with stepping motor, the autofocus is virtually silent and very fast.